Jewish American Heritage Month

 Each May, EDSITEment celebrates Jewish American Heritage Month by pointing to the rich array of educational resources on the history of the Jewish people in America.
-Many of the programs listed below are films which appeared on PBS as stand-alone specials or as part of long-running series such as American Experience and American Masters.
-Many of them have been funded in part by grants from the National Endowment for the Humanities over the past decades.
-Each of them is accompanied by a multimedia website or Web page, which extends the life of the program with video clips, images, and interactives that can be used by teachers in their classroom or students doing research.
+Many of the programs and websites highlighted have been funded in part by grants from the National Endowment for the Humanities over the past decades.

 The idea of America as both a haven and a home for the religious faiths of the myriad diverse groups who, over the centuries, have immigrated to the United States is one that deeply resonates with most Americans.
 The blessings of religious and political liberty that these immigrants found in America were captured eloquently in George Washington’s letter to the Hebrew Congregation at Newport, Rhode Island in 1790.
 In this letter, Washington quotes a sentence from the Book of Micah of the Hebrew Bible: